 Countries in Central and South America, and parts of the Pacific Islands have seen the most reported cases of the Zika virus.
 While we love hearing about exotic adventures in unique places like these, it’s important to stay up-to-date with official health warnings on the Smart Traveller government website.

-Travellers are currently advised to use a high degree of caution* in affected countries.
 If you book a holiday to a destination that already has a ‘Do not travel’ or ‘Reconsider your need to travel’ advisory, we’re unable to offer you cover if you need to make a claim related to that travel warning.

 As with other mosquito-borne diseases, avoiding bites is the key to staying healthy.
 This can be easier said than done, but there are a few simple tips to remember: